 - a.
-Identify special issues or constraints around projects regarding ethical, legal, and regulatory considerations. - b.
-Research and report on ethical, legal, and regulatory considerations within the computing industry. - c.
+Identify special issues or constraints around projects regarding ethical, social, legal, regulatory and economic considerations. - b.
+Research and report on ethical, social, legal, regulatory and economic considerations within the computing industry. - c.
 Adhere to and advocate for ethical principles and standards. - d.
 Apply knowledge of existing confidentiality, privacy, and reporting regulations to daily work. - e.
 Comply with licensing requirements. - f.
 Comprehend and apply guidelines from various computing sources that prescribe quality programs, practices, processes, and procedures. - g.
 Maintain professional and honest relationships with stakeholders. - h.
 Evaluate the ethical implications of information handling within computing solutions and systems. - i.
 Discuss the ethical issues related to current and emerging technologies, such as Artificial Intelligence, data ownership, data privacy, etc. and comply with legislative and workplace policies, and, if applicable, suggest appropriate changes. - j.
-Apply knowledge of confidentiality and privacy regulations, e.g. FIPPA\ and other pertinent regulatory frameworks and/or compliancy requirements that apply to personal information collection, storage and distribution.
+Apply knowledge of confidentiality and privacy regulations, e.g. FIPPA\ and other pertinent regulatory frameworks and/or compliancy requirements that apply to personal information collection, storage and distribution. - k.
+Discuss social media expectations, opportunities, limitations, risks, protocols and accepted practice.